 ~$39 · 1.7 oz

-EltaMD UV Clear is the gold standard mineral sunscreen recommended by dermatologists for pregnancy.
-The 9% zinc oxide formula provides broad-spectrum protection through physical UV blocking — no oxybenzone, no octinoxate, no chemical sunscreen filters.
-The addition of niacinamide and hyaluronic acid make it genuinely hydrating and skin-supportive, not just protective.
-It wears beautifully under makeup and doesn't leave a white cast on most skin tones.
+EltaMD UV Clear is a mineral sunscreen option that fits pregnancy-conscious SPF criteria.
+The 9% zinc oxide formula provides broad-spectrum protection through a mineral filter — no oxybenzone, no octinoxate, no chemical sunscreen filters.
+The addition of niacinamide and hyaluronic acid make it hydrating and skin-supportive, not just protective.
+It wears well under makeup and leaves less white cast than many mineral SPFs.

 Sun protection is especially important during pregnancy, when melasma (the "mask of pregnancy") is common.
-SPF is one of the most effective tools for preventing and managing pregnancy-related hyperpigmentation.
+Consistent broad-spectrum SPF, shade, and hats are the first-line cosmetic steps for helping keep pregnancy-related hyperpigmentation from looking worse.

-✅ Why we love it: Zinc oxide mineral SPF 46, niacinamide for brightness, hyaluronic acid for hydration, no white cast, fragrance-free.
-Dermatologist-recommended for pregnancy and sensitive skin.
+Why we love it: Zinc oxide mineral SPF 46, niacinamide for brightness, hyaluronic acid for hydration, no white cast, fragrance-free.
+Mineral-filter option for pregnancy and sensitive-skin routines.

 Check Price on Amazon